uqlibrary/technology-training/README.md

 All of the information on this repository (https://gitlab.com/stragu/DSH/) is freely available under the [Creative Commons - Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/).
 You may re-use and re-mix the material in any way you wish, without asking permission, provided you cite the original source.
 However, we'd love to hear about what you do with it!

-Part of this repository is based on [Paul Andrea Martinez](https://orcid.org/0000-0002-8990-1985)'s work [available under the same CC-By-4.0 licence](https://github.com/orchid00/CDS).
+Part of this repository is based on [Paula Andrea Martinez](https://orcid.org/0000-0002-8990-1985)'s work [available under the same CC-By-4.0 licence](https://github.com/orchid00/CDS).

 ## Contributing

 If you have questions about contributing to the material, please contact the DSH.
 You can also raise an issue or create a pull request if you spot something odd.
 If you would like to develop on top of this, please cite the source as mentioned above.

 ## Contact

-If you want to contact the DSH for a 1-on-1 consultation, an enquiry about sessions, or any question about the programs supported by the library: training@library.uq.edu.au.
+If you want to contact the library trainers for a 1-on-1 consultation, an enquiry about sessions, or any question about the programs supported by the library: training@library.uq.edu.au.